robertlcs/edgar-pipeline/documentation/PIC-288-Validate-and-Process-AMT-Batch-Results.README.md

     .output missing-cusips-13G.csv
     select * from rejected_items where document_name like '%13G%';

+We could have narrowed this group down further by eliminating documents that appear in both valid_items and rejected_items.
+We cannot be certain that the documents don't contain unique information, but if we already have parsed a document with the same title, there's a good chance that rejected document contains nothing new.

+  select count(*) from rejected_items where document_name
+like '%13G%' and document_name not in (select document_name from valid_items),

 This yielded the missing-cusips-13G.csv file.
 This file contained 343 rows (one was a header):

   (myenv)USAU9900:edgar-pipeline reedn$ wc -l missing-cusips-13G.csv